-Topic Overview Students will develop knowledge of personal and community health, personal wellbeing and health and development of different people within our population.
-Students will extend their skills and knowledge in a range of topics that directly link to the four dimensions of health: physical, social, emotional and spiritual.
+Topic Overview Year 10 looks at a broad range of topics that are relevant to students as young adults in an ever-changing world.
+They will learn about consent, contraception and how to be sexually safe, Australia's healthcare system and their rights as young people, mental disorders and the impacts they have on individuals in a day-to day life, and harm reduction around legal and illegal types of drugs.
 Content/Skills In Health, students will develop a range of skills that will help their own well-being as well as give them a base of knowledge to study HHD at a VCE level: Analyse your own personal health.
 Extension studies on Social, Emotional, Physical, and Spiritual Health through class discussion, activities and regular journal tasks in a safe supported environment.
 Understanding the interrelationship between the dimensions of health is one of the key aspects that you need to understand for HHD and your own well-being.
 Personal health, values, communication, bullying including cyber and healthy relationships will continue to be explored in a new context heading into adulthood.
 Many issues that affect our health will be examined in more detail throughout the course of this unit, such as: reproduction, contraception, sexually transmitted infections, mental health, national physical activity guidelines and nutrition.
 Analyse, define, describe, discuss, explain and reflect on both our school and community resources using spaces that are familiar with our students, such as the YMCA our school nurse and extended health care network.
 Develop a positive attitude towards health and gain an understanding of skills required in various associated career options.
 Assessment Throughout the year students will complete a range of assessment pieces including: Journals Assignments Exam - multiple choice and short answer